polarityio/greynoise/README.md

 ## GreyNoise Integration Options

-### GreyNoise Enterprise Url
+### GreyNoise API Url
-The URL path to the Enterprise GreyNoise API you wish to use
+The base URL to the GreyNoise API you wish to use.
+Defaults to "https://api.greynoise.io".

-### GreyNoise Api Key
+### API Key
-Accounts api key used to access GreyNoise Api.
-If no API Key is entered, we will default to using the GreyNoise Community API to search.
+Account API key used to access GreyNoise API.

+### Search using the Subscription API

+If checked, the integration will search using the GreyNoise Subscription Based APIs.
+When unchecked, the GreyNoise Community API will be used (only supports IP lookups)

 ### Ignore IPs that have not been seen

-If set to true, IPs that have not been seen by Greynoise will not be displayed in the Polarity Overlay window.
+If checked, IPs that have not been seen by GreyNoise will not be displayed in the Polarity Overlay window.

 ## Installation Instructions